The National Greenhouse and Energy Register records all persons that have registered under the

 The tables below are an extract of the National Greenhouse and Energy Register listing all registered persons (controlling corporations and Reporting Transfer Certificate holders) that were registered under the NGER Act for the 2016–17 reporting year.

 This extract of the National Greenhouse and Energy Register includes controlling corporations that did not meet a threshold under section 13 of the NGER Act for the 2016–17 reporting year.

 The following corporations held a Reporting Transfer Certificate for the 2016–17 reporting year.
 Note that some Reporting Transfer Certificate Holders are also controlling corporations and are listed on the table above.

-The following table lists those persons who were registered under the NGER Act during the 2013-14 reporting year, but were deregistered without being required to submit a report for that year.
-This includes persons that applied for deregistration in relation to the 2013-14 reporting year on the basis that they were unlikely to meet thresholds, were registered controlling corporations that established that they no longer met the definition of a controlling corporation, were invalidly registered or ceased to exist.
+The following table lists those corporations that were registered under the NGER Act during the 2016–17 reporting year, but were deregistered without being required to submit a report for that year.
+This includes corporations that applied for deregistration on the basis that they were unlikely to meet thresholds, were registered controlling corporations that established that they no longer met the definition of a controlling corporation, were invalidly registered or ceased to exist.

 For archived extracts of the National Greenhouse and Energy Register, see

 Carbon Pricing Mechanism

 National Greenhouse And Energy Reporting